United Window Reviews | Are United Windows Any Good

 Tim - Site Editor - from 2019

 I received a quote for the replacement of 6 windows for 2650.00 (United) double hung with interior grids.
 Is this a fare price for these windows?
 I received this quote from a friend who owns a window company.
 Being told that I was given a discounted price for great windows.
 I live on Long Island NY.
-Any advice you can give would be most appreciated.
-Thank you
+Any advice you can give would be most appreciated, especially on unitedwindowmfg reviews.
+Thank you.

 Bernadette - Homeowner - from 2017